MouadKaroumi/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles display current directory contents in a long format .
 4-listmorefiles script Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly script Display current directory contents .
+6-firstdirectory is a script that creates a directory named my_first_directory.